laminas/laminas-inputfilter/docs/book/v3/application-integration/usage-in-a-mezzio-application.md

 > INFO: **Instantiating the Input Filter**
 >
-> The input filter plugin manager (`Laminas\InputFilter\InputFilterPluginManager`) is used instead of directly instantiating the input filter to ensure to get the filter and validator plugin managers injected.
+> The input filter plugin manager (`Laminas\InputFilter\InputFilterPluginManager`) is used instead of directly instantiating the input filter to ensure that the filter and validator plugin managers are injected correctly.
 > This allows usage of any filters and validators registered with their respective plugin managers.
 >
 > Additionally, the input filter plugin manager calls the `init` method _after_ instantiating the input filter, ensuring all dependencies are fully injected first.